 Emails sent from GetFeedback are mobile-friendly and styled to match your survey.
 You can even choose to embed the first question of your survey inside the email to boost survey response rates.

 Emails aren’t the only way to reach your customers.
-You can add surveys to websites, send them via text message, or even embed them in mobile applications.
+You can add surveys to websites, live chats, send them via text message, or even embed them in mobile applications.

 Surveys are also a great way to engage your customer, partner, or employee community site.
-For organizations using a Salesforce Community, the GetFeedback Survey Component lets you embed any GetFeedback survey in a Community page.
+For organizations using a Salesforce Community, GetFeedback Flow Actions lets you embed any GetFeedback survey in a Community page.